Walking In The Rain: College O&M

 Wear rain boots or shoes with traction

 One time during the first semester of my freshman year of college, my friend and I got caught in a torrential downpour when walking back from class, and I almost slipped multiple times when trying to walk in the rain because my shoes didn’t have the best traction.
 I got back to my dorm and noticed that I looked like I had just fallen in a pool, and I needed to make sure that my rain boots were in an easy-to-locate location for the future.
+After that experience, I have never taken my rain boots for granted again, and they are very important for being able to walk safely when it’s raining or very wet.

 Related links